ritakenji/emu/README.md

   </a>
 </div>
 </br>
-User can navigate through the application using the navigation bar present on the bottom on the screen.
 In total, there are 4 pages to explore:

 - 🏠 **Home Page**: Browse a well-organised collection of emotion entries.